ndrb/hello-world-avs/README.md

     forge script script/HoleskyDeployer.s.sol:HoleskyDeployer --rpc-url $RPC_URL --private-key $PRIVATE_KEY --broadcast -vvvv
     ```
     Replace `$RPC_URL` with your Holesky RPC URL and `$PRIVATE_KEY` with your private key.
+    If you want to use it with react make sure the env vars are properly names (names starting with `REACT_APP_`)

 ## Adding a New Strategy